 If the matter still remains unresolved, contact BRP by filling out the customer contact form at www.brp.com or contact BRP by mail at one of the addresses listed under the CONTACT US section of this guide.

-\ In the EEA, products are distributed and serviced by BRP European Distribution S.A. and other affiliates or subsidiaries of BRP.
+^{} In the EEA, products are distributed and serviced by BRP European Distribution S.A. and other affiliates or subsidiaries of BRP.

-© 2017 Bombardier Recreational Products Inc. All rights reserved.
+^{© 2017} Bombardier Recreational Products Inc. All rights reserved.

-® Registered trademark of Bombardier Recreational Products Inc.
+[TM] Trademark of Bombardier Recreational Products Inc. or its affiliates.